QC-at-Davis/QCC/src/Mathematical-Tools/Linear-Algebra/Linear-Algebra.md

 \\[\left\lVert \vec a \right\rVert = \sqrt{\vec a \cdot \vec a} = \sqrt{\boldsymbol{a} \cdot \boldsymbol{a}^\intercal}
 = \sqrt{\begin{bmatrix} i & 0 \end{bmatrix} \cdot \begin{bmatrix} i \\\\ 0 \end{bmatrix}} = \sqrt{i^{2}} = i\\]

-Mathemeticians do not like the idea of having a quantity with real physical implication (length of the vector) be defined in imaginary terms.
+Mathematicians do not like the idea of having a quantity with real physical implication (length of the vector) be defined in imaginary terms.
 Thus, we have to tweak our definition of the dot product even further.

 To guarantee a real result, we take the *conjugate* AND *transpose* of one of the vectors (the order of operations doesn't matter here) which gives us the following definition for the dot product: